Contact B'nai B'rith

 To staff this COI, the U.N. has created a boondoggle: the Commission’s bloated staff is among the largest for a COI within the Office of the High Commissioner for Human Rights (OHCHR), with generous stipends for travel and other expenses.
 It will cost taxpayers around the world approximately $5 million annually in perpetuity (the cost will likely rise in the future).
 To lead the COI, the UNHRC chose commissioners—led by Navi Pillay—with extensive, open anti-Israel records.
 In any credible judicial institution, being so overtly partial would be disqualifying to “investigating” a complex, contentious question.
 But at the U.N., this level of bias against Israel qualifies one as an “expert.”

-The COI, discriminatory in both mandate and composition, has released its first report just prior to the 50th regular session of the UNHRC in June 2022, and will potentially do so each subsequent year.
 B’nai B’rith will not cooperate with a COI that has no interest in fair, impartial treatment of the Palestinian-Israeli conflict.
-Like past UNHRC “Commissions of Inquiry” on Israel, the newest COI can be expected in each report to recycle wild condemnations built upon unfounded accusations against Israel—while paying negligible attention to Hamas and other terrorist groups heaping misery upon both Israeli and Palestinian civilians.
+Like past UNHRC “Commissions of Inquiry” on Israel, the newest COI recycles wild condemnations built upon unfounded accusations against Israel—while paying negligible attention to Hamas and other terrorist groups heaping misery upon both Israeli and Palestinian civilians.

 Victims Speak Out

 In response to the U.N.
-Human Rights Council’s (UNHRC) latest discriminatory Commission of Inquiry (COI) targeting Israel, whose first “report” has been released, B’nai B’rith presents a series of interviews with survivors of a Hamas rocket attack on Ashdod, Israel, in May 2021.
+Human Rights Council’s (UNHRC) latest discriminatory Commission of Inquiry (COI) targeting Israel, B’nai B’rith presents a series of interviews with survivors of a Hamas rocket attack on Ashdod, Israel, in May 2021.

 B'nai B'rith Response to Anti-Israel U.N.
 Commission of Inquiry